vertopolkaLF/silence/README.md

 ### Download Release (Recommended)

 1. Go to [Releases](../../releases) page
-2. Download the latest `Silence-vX.X-win-x64.zip`
+2. Download the latest `silence-vX.X-win-x64.zip`
 3. Extract to any folder
-4. Run `Silence!.exe`
+4. Run `silence!.exe`

 ### Build from Source